kennu/serverless-cognito-oauth2/README.md

 * GET /cognito/login - Starts the login process (redirects the web browser to the OAuth2 provider)
 * GET /cognito/callback - Ends the login process (redirect back from the OAuth2 provider)
 * GET /cognito/me - Returns signed in profile information or 401 if not signed in

+## Cognito SNS trigger events

+If you configure an SNS topic ARN as COGNITO_TRIGGER_TOPIC, messages will be published whenever a user logs in.
+The SNS message will be JSON encoded and looks like this:

+    {
+      "identityId": "[cognito-identity-id]",
+      "profile": {
+        "email": "..."
+      }
+    }

+You can use these trigger events to synchronize your own user database.